manyabhardwaj/webhook-repo/README.md

 ## ✅ Example Output

-> Travis pushed to main on 1st April 2021 - 9:30 PM UTC
+> Manya pushed to main on 1st April 2021 - 9:30 PM UTC
 > Travis submitted a pull request from staging to master on 1st April 2021 - 9:00 AM UTC

 ---